isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1786.md

 ---
-title: Autocount Accounting 2.0 - Package (Premium - 5 Users)
+title: Autocount is an integrated Accounting and Inventory Management System.
+It covers all your accounting needs.
+Offering you a full fledge of AR, AP, GL, sales/purchase management & inventory control.
+Provide various real-time, intelligent, easy access accounting & operation reports to support business analysis needs.
 permalink: /productivity-solutions-grant/solutionrepo/solution1786
 ---

 ### Description

-Autocount is an integrated Accounting and Inventory Management System.
-It covers all your accounting needs.
-Offering you a full fledge of AR, AP, GL, sales/purchase management & inventory control.
-Provide various real-time, intelligent, easy access accounting & operation reports to support business analysis needs.
+200200017N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Creative_eWorld_Autocount _Annex_3_CR_wef_17_December_2020_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria